High School Programs

 How the Program Works

-It’s easy!
-Just sign up for the program and donate at least eight times prior to your high school graduation.
+It's easy!
+Just donate at least eight times prior to your high school graduation!
 Eight donations are the equivalent of one gallon.
 We will count all of your donations with CBC both before and after you enroll.
-You can achieve this goal by donating at your high school blood drives, as well as donating at a local CBC Neighborhood Donation Center or other community blood drives sponsored by the Community Blood Center.
+You can achieve this goal by donating at your local high school blood drives, as well as donating at a local CBC Neighborhood Donation Center or other community blood drives sponsored by the Community Blood Center.

 Bloodstock® Scholarship Program

 The Bloodstock® Scholarship program encourages and rewards students age 17 – 21 to organize non-school, community blood drives in order to earn scholarships.
 Students learn valuable marketing, organizational and leadership skills.
 Students are partnered with CBC Account Managers and have the potential to earn $250 - $500 per blood drive.

 High Schools that host blood drives are eligible for the Community Blood Center High School Scholarship Program.
 Administrators may award a scholarship per school year to a student who demonstrates leadership and volunteerism in the organization of the high school blood drive school year.
 Scholarships in the amount of $500 - $1000 are available, depending on the total number of units collected per academic year at their high school blood drives.

 Little Doctors Program® is the brainchild of Putnam Valley, NY Middle School 6th grade teacher Karen Brothers.
 Karen knew her students would learn about volunteerism, community service, and the science of blood by organizing community blood drives.

 The program is designed for faculty and students at elementary and middle schools.
 Young students bring creativity and magic to the program, and hundreds of schools across our area are now participating.
 Little Doctors Program® is an ideal partnership with science curriculum requirements for grades 5-8.